howonlee/mertonon/docs/usage.md

 But you know better, don't you?
 From the inside, I have found almost every organization riven by systems of homage, of fealty, vassalage - and of feud.
 This is the invisible organization which Mertonon seeks to make legible and align towares the ostensible goal of the organization.

+This is what we mean by the allocation of resources.
+Mertonon is political software, inasmuch as use of Mertonon constitutes writing down your current political situation in Mertonon as the structure of a neural network and having Mertonon guide you towards overall predetermined goals.

 You have setup Mertonon as detailed in [these instructions](setup.md).
 You go to the home page.

 ![](https://mertonon.com/assets/homepage.png)